mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 The con still exists that nothing's stopping you to create multiple instances of `SomeService` in your code.

-## Modelling the Singleton a Dependency in the Consuming class
+## Modelling the Singleton as a Dependency in the Consuming class

 There is one more shortcut to reduce the control the dependency in the consuming code for the singleton service while mostly using the default pattern.
 The consuming code can take the singleton as a dependency in the constructor with default value as the default singleton's instance, like so: